Azure/azure-powershell/src/Network/Network/help/Get-AzNetworkManagerRoutingRuleCollection.md

                     }
 ```

-Gets a rule collection with a routing configuration.
+Gets a rule collection within a routing configuration.

 ### Example 2
 ```powershell